 Health & wellness as well as traveling are passions of mine but they don't necessarily go together very easily.
 With a little effort and knowledge you can turn any vacation into an opportunity to boost your wellbeing so you come back to the real world satisfied & recharged.
-This isn't about restriction or depriving yourself of indulgences during your vacation.
-It's about being mindful & taking the time to take care of yourself.
-You can still eat amazing food, enjoy beachside cocktails & relax while taking your health & wellness into consideration.
+If you're mindful and take care of yourself, you can still eat amazing food, enjoy beachside cocktails & relax while taking your health & wellness into consideration.
 So sit back, relax & let me help you get there!

 Kauai or Your Next Tropical Vacation

 Kauai, especially Hanalei, has such a diverse variety of delicious restaurants with local ingredients.
-BUT if you know you're coming in advance, book reservations as soooon as you can.
-During the busy seasons (December being one of them), we experienced 1-2 hour waits without reservations but definitely worth it.
+If you know you're coming in advance, book reservations as soon as you can.
+During the busy seasons (December being one of them), you can experience 1-2 hour waits without reservations but definitely worth it.
 We ate A LOT of fish since it's local and a great source of protein & other nutrients.
-My dad & I love a balanced meal so we usually ordered a local vegetable or salad and made sure to work in carbohydrate as well.
+My dad & I love a balanced meal so we usually ordered our fish with a local vegetable or salad and a carb.
 We also love a cocktail with fresh fruit or vegetable juice and we have a sweet tooth so we indulged in dessert almost every dinner without guilt or hesitation.
 Everything in moderation.

 If you're visiting Princeville or Hanalei, Kauai here are some of the specific restaurants we went to with mini reviews and suggestions: